Brigitte Gabriel: Early life

 Gabriel was born on 21 October 1964 to a family of Maronite Christians in the Marjeyoun District of Lebanon.
-During the Lebanese Civil War, Muslim militants launched an assault on a Lebanese military base near her family's house and destroyed her home.
+During the Lebanese Civil War, militants launched an assault on a Lebanese military base nearby which destroyed her home.
 Gabriel, who was ten years old at the time, suffered shrapnel injuries in the attack.
 For the next seven years, she and her parents were forced to live underground in an 8 by 10 ft bomb shelter with only a small kerosene heater, no sanitary systems, no electricity or running water, and little food.
-Gabriel had to crawl in a roadside ditch to evade Muslim snipers on her way to collect water from a nearby spring.
+Gabriel claims she had to crawl in a roadside ditch to evade snipers on her way to collect water from a nearby spring.

 In the spring of 1978, a bomb explosion caused Gabriel and her parents to become trapped in their shelter for two days.
 They were eventually rescued by three Christian militiamen, one of whom had befriended Gabriel before being killed by a landmine.

-Gabriel wrote that in 1978, a stranger warned her family of an impending attack by Muslim insurgents on the Christian populace in her area.
+Gabriel wrote that in 1978, a stranger warned her family of an impending attack on the Christian populace in her area.
 However, the attack was thwarted by the Israeli invasion of Lebanon.
 Later, her mother was seriously injured in an attack and subsequently taken for treatment at a hospital in Israel.
-During this period, Gabriel's views on the Israelis changed as she began to question Lebanon's anti-Israel propaganda that she had witnessed as a child.
+During this period, Gabriel's views on the Israelis changed as she began to question anti-Israel propaganda she said she had witnessed as a child.

-Multiple facts surrounding Gabriel's upbringing and autobiography have been disputed, with American author Dave Gaubatz calling her account of growing up in Lebanon as "dramatically fabricated.”
+The facts surrounding Gabriel's upbringing and claims made in her autobiography have been widely disputed, with American author Dave Gaubatz calling her account of growing up in Lebanon as "dramatically fabricated.”

-Education

 After graduating from high school, Gabriel completed a one-year course in business administration at a YWCA in 1984.

 Career

-Using the pseudonym Nour Semaan, Gabriel was a news anchor for World News, an Arabic-language evening news broadcast of Middle East Television, which "was then run by Pat Robertson's Christian Broadcasting Network to spread his politically conservative, Pentecostal faith in the Middle East."
+Using the pseudonym Nour Semaan, Gabriel was a news anchor for World News, an Arabic-language evening news broadcast of Middle East Television.
+According to Laurie Goodstein of The New York Times, the network "was then run by Pat Robertson's Christian Broadcasting Network to spread his politically conservative, Pentecostal faith in the Middle East."
 The broadcasts covered Israel, Egypt, Syria, Jordan, and Lebanon.
 Gabriel reported on the withdrawal of Israeli troops from central Lebanon and the "Security Zone" in southern Lebanon, as well as the First Palestinian Intifada.
 She then moved to Israel before emigrating to the United States in 1989.

-Gabriel wrote the book Because They Hate in 2006, and They Must Be Stopped in 2008, which sold a combined 120,000 copies in print, with the former reaching number 12 on The New York Times Best Seller list for political books.
+Gabriel wrote the books Because They Hate in 2006 and They Must Be Stopped in 2008, which sold a combined 120,000 copies in print, with the former reaching number 12 on The New York Times Best Seller list for political books.